 In the last several years, electric scooters have exploded in popularity all across the country.
 You can now find motorized scooters scattered along the sidewalks in virtually every major American city.

 If you are operating an e-scooter, it is important to be careful.
 For your safety and legal protection, you should be sure to comply with all relevant traffic rules and regulations of a motor vehicle—including driving under the influence of alcohol or drugs.

 “California law says that anybody who rides a motorized scooter is subject to all the same rules as any other driver of a vehicle, including DUIs.
 So if you’re riding an electric or a motorized scooter, you can get a DUI,” says Nafiz M. Ahmed, a DUI attorney with Ahmed & Sukaram in Redwood City.

 Indeed, in 2018, the city of Los Angeles became the first jurisdiction in the United States to obtain a DUI conviction in a motorized scooter case.

-What to Do If You are Charged With an E-Scooter DUI in California
+What To Do If You’re Charged With an E-Scooter DUI in California

 “Getting a private lawyer is usually going to get you great service from somebody who focuses a significant majority of their time just on DUI defense,” says Ahmed.
 “Let’s say, for example, you get arrested for driving a scooter and you’ve got a blood alcohol level that’s greater than .08.
 The attorney may try to plea bargain down to the offense that calls for a fine only.”